Cold chain sector is growing at a CAGR of 15 per cent: Blue Star's Thiagarajan | Free Press Journal

 During the World Food India 2017, there was a committed of about USD 14 billion.
 Thiagarajan stated this show the huge interest among investors in Indian agriculture especially in food processing.
 “Lot of our (Blue Star) customers are expanding their footprint into food processing.”
 But Thiagarajan believes that conversation of the commitment into investment depends strongly on elements like infrastructure development, ease of doing business, FDI and so on.
 “We have seen more and more conversation taking place in past few years.”

-Citing example of Californian Orange, CII’s member Thiagarajan added, “We have to pick specific areas for specific commodities.”
+Citing example of Californian Orange, he added, “We have to pick specific areas for specific commodities.”
 He added that farmers in regions like Tamil Nadu, Andhra Pradesh and Maharashtra should promote their bananas, mangoes and citrus fruits respectively.
 This former member of CII National Task Force on Cold Chain Development stressed the need to educate the farmers in clusters on ways to grow, maintain quality of the produce and most importantly, recognise one particular fruit as the identity of the region.
 He further added that bodies like CII have to work with farmers to entice them follow this system.
 This concept not only helps in procurement and reduces food losses.
-Like many others, Thiagarajan also strongly advocates the need for green operation.

 Painting a positive picture of food processing for small and marginalised farmers, Thiagarajan said, “Cold chain is a critical component for farmers with small-land holdings.
 The procurement practises in the villages in the country is outdated and there is a need to upgrade it.
 By consolidating output from small land holdings of small and marginalised farmers, the true value of the produce can be achieved.”
 Food processing is expected to fetch the farmers their rightful price and will also bring down or stabilise food inflation.